oxc-project/javascript-parser-in-rust/blog/grammar.md

 https://github.com/tc39/test262/blob/747bed2e8aaafe8fdf2c65e8a10dd7ae64f66c47/test/language/literals/string/legacy-octal-escape-sequence-prologue-strict.js#L16-L19
 ```

-`use strict` is declared after the escaped legacy octal, yet the syntax error need to be thrown.
+`use strict` is declared after the escaped legacy octal, yet the syntax error needs to be thrown.
-Fortunately no real code uses directives with legacy octals ... unless you want to pass the test262 case from above.
+Fortunately, no real code uses directives with legacy octals ... unless you want to pass the test262 case from above.

 ---